• Introduction of living environment of each station

 Childcare support and educational environment

-When judging whether a city is easy for families with children to live in, the key is the state of the local government's childcare support system and the educational environment.
+When determining whether a city is easy to live in for families with children, the state of the local government's child-rearing support system and the educational environment are key.
 It is important to check the number of children on waiting lists for nursery schools, the quality of after-school care, and the reputation of elementary and junior high schools.

-Areas designated as educational districts and areas with many well-known schools are also popular with families who value education.
+Areas designated as educational districts and areas with many well-known schools are also popular among families who place a high priority on education.
 Areas with such comprehensive child-rearing support systems continue to be highly regarded even within Tokyo.

-There are many attractive towns in Tokyo, but the towns that are chosen for their "livability" have one thing in common.
-Areas that are evaluated comprehensively from various perspectives, such as public safety, transportation access, convenience of life, average rent, and educational environment, rank highly.
+Tokyo is home to many attractive towns, but the towns that are chosen for their "livability" share common characteristics.
+Areas that are evaluated comprehensively from various perspectives, such as safety, transportation access, convenience of living, average rent, and educational environment, rank highly.

 The 2025 edition focused on cities undergoing redevelopment, residential areas blessed with natural environments, and balanced areas popular with young people and families.